Marian-Braendle/convex-hull-algorithms/README.md

 This Ipelet implements the most important algorithms found in literature to calculate the [convex hull](https://en.wikipedia.org/wiki/Convex_hull) of a given set of points.

 For each algorithm, individual views are created with a visualization of the intermediate steps.
-This allows you to use them in a presentation or to generate animations (see below), e.g. with imagemagick.
+This allows you to use them in a presentation or to generate animations from it.
+The animations below have been generated with the [ipe-animate-views](https://github.com/Marian-Braendle/ipe-animate-views) Ipelet.

 ## Usage